Nimblr/docs/ehr-integrations.md

 status | description
 --- | ---
-ACCEPTED | Contact has been contacted and agreed to show up BUMPED | Event was cancelled by the organizer
+NEEDS_ACTION | The Contact has not been contacted TENTATIVE | The contact process with the Contact has started ACCEPTED | Contact has been contacted and agreed to show up BUMPED | Event was cancelled by the organizer
 DECLINED | Contact has declined to attend
-NEEDS_ACTION | We have not contacted the Contact RESCHEDULED | Contact has expressed desire to reschedule TENTATIVE | We have started the contact process with the Contact UNPAID | Mask that prevents confirmation messages from being sent until an event is paid UNKNOWN | To use this status with certain calendars that don't support Contact status or as a default
+RESCHEDULED | Contact has expressed desire to reschedule NOSHOW | Contact did not show up for the event
+PAID | Event has been paid for by the Contact
+UNPAID | Mask that prevents confirmation messages from being sent until an event is paid UNKNOWN | To use this status with certain calendars that don't support Contact status or as a default